luiscarlosgph/how-to/xvfb/README.md

 Description
 -----------

-This guide explains how to run a virtual screen in a headless server and access it remotely via SSH.
+This guide explains how to create a virtual screen in a remote server (accessible via SSH) that does not have a real screen and run prgrams with GUI on it.

 Run virtual screen in remote server